Showing posts with label sodium. Show all posts

 Commercials Then and Now

 The U.S. Chamber of Commerce designated July as National Hot Dog Month in 1957.
 The National Hot Dog and Sausage Council (http://www.hot-dog.org) is an organization created in 1994 by the American Meat Institute and is funded by contributions from hot dog and sausage manufacturers and suppliers of equipment, ingredients, and services.
-The Council conducts scientific research and informs consumers and media on questions related to quality, safety, nutrition, and preparation of hot dogs and sausages.
+The Council conducts scientific research and informs consumers and media on quality, safety, nutrition, and preparation of hot dogs and sausages.

 What's In A Hot Dog by Joy Bauer